-Seven-year-old Ismail* was on his way to school with his friends, when his school bus was hit by a bomb.
-Fifty people were killed.
-Forty of them were children.
+Seven year-old Ismail* was on his way to school with his friends, when his school bus was hit by a bomb.
+Forty children were killed.

 There was no warning – no warning at all.
-Seven-year-old Ismail was travelling to school in Yemen when a bomb hit his bus.
-Fifty people were killed, forty of whom were children aged ten or younger.
+Seven year-old Ismail was travelling to school in Yemen when a bomb hit his bus.
+Forty children were killed, all of them aged ten or younger.

 The next thing Ismail remembers is waking up in hospital, and discovering he had shrapnel all over his body.

 “I had a fragment next to my eye and a fragment in my leg,” he says.
 “My foot is broken and fractured – twisted and broken near my toes.
 There’s [shrapnel] in my little toe.”

 Ismail’s first thought was for his friends.
 “One of my friends was hit, and died.
 Three more were injured.”

 Ismail was one of several children needing emergency medical care.
 Save the Children provided funding for hospital treatment, and we also supported their families, ensuring they had food and shelter.